cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 The `primaryUpdateMethod` option accepts one of the following values:

-- `switchover`: a switchover operation is automatically performed, setting the most aligned replica as the new target primary, and shutting down the former primary pod (default).

 - `restart`: if possible, perform an automated restart of the pod where the primary instance is running.
 Otherwise, the restart request is ignored and a switchover issued.
+This is the default behaviour.

+- `switchover`: a switchover operation is automatically performed, setting the most aligned replica as the new target primary, and shutting down the former primary pod.

 There's no one-size-fits-all configuration for the update method, as that depends on several factors like the actual workload of your database, the